kintohub/kintohub-docs/docs/catalogs/minio.md

 ## Deployment

-- This takes around 1 minute to deploy
+- This takes about 1 minute to deploy
 - *\*You can deploy Minio with default environment variables*
 - *\*Some environment variables cannot be changed after deployment*

 ## FAQ

 **Q: How to connect to Minio?**
 A: Copy the connection string by clicking `Connect` button.
-Only blocks that are deployed in the same environment can connect between each other.
+Only blocks that are deployed in the same environment can connect to each other.

 ## Environment Variables